Savannah Chrisley Shows Off Tiny Waist In A Leopard-Print Dress While Shooting Down Dating Rumors

 Savannah Chrisley flaunted her amazing figure on Instagram while posing with her BFF and shooting down dating rumors.
 The Chrisley Knows Best star shared the sexy new selfie to her feed on October 5, and her fans are loving the sight.

 The photo captured the reality star posed in front of a silver-rimmed mirror.
 A long green planter sat in front of her while her friend, Chadd Bryant, posed in back.
-In the caption of the update, Savannah made sure that her fans knew that the pair are not an item, following her split from Nic Kerdiles.
-Savannah stood confidently in the center of the frame, holding her cell phone in one hand and placing the opposite on her hip.
+In the caption of the update, Savannah made sure that her fans knew that the pair is not an item, following her split from Nic Kerdiles.
+Savannah stood confidently in the center of the frame, holding her cellphone in one hand and placing the opposite on her hip.
 She averted her gaze off-camera while flaunting her body in a chic look.

 Savannah sported a leopard-print dress that did nothing but favors for her curves.
 Its deep V-neckline plunged low into her chest, teasing a peek of cleavage and leaving her bronze collar on display for her fans to admire.
 The garment had flowy sleeves that were loose on her arms, giving her look an elegant vibe.
 Savannah wore a thin black belt around her waist, highlighting her tiny midsection.
 The dress was tight on her hips, and it proceeded to flow out near her thighs.